This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 If you want the lifetime warranty that Darn Tough is known for, but with a thicker and warmer sock, make sure to give these a try.
 With a similar design to the OTC light cushion socks, these socks are a bit thicker and have more padding for ski socks.

-That makes these great socks for cooler days, or for kids who really need extra foot support and padding as they ski.
+That makes these great thermal ski socks kids will love for cooler days, or for kids who really need extra foot support and padding as they ski.
+These ski socks with shin padding are designed for maximum comfort.

 40% Merino Wool